-Employer M has adopted a resolution providing that Employer M shall pick up Group B Employees' contributions to Plan X in accordance with the law of State A and that Group B Employees' current cash salaries shall be reduced by the amount picked up.
-Group B Employees will not be given the option of receiving cash directly in lieu of contributions.
+Employer M has adopted a resolution providing that Employer M shall pick up the mandatory employee contributions of Group B Employees to Plan X in lieu of Group B Employees paying such contributions.
+In addition, Group B Employees do not have the option of receiving the contributed amounts directly in cash instead of having such amounts paid to Plan X.